cpriest/ace-xterm/README.md

 modern browser supporting web components, you may need to use a polyfill if you're targeting some browsers.

 Tested in Chrome 71+ & Firefox 64+.
+Demo for [micro-chalk](https://www.npmjs.com/package/micro-chalk).

 ![Ace Screenshot](res/Ace_Screenshot.png)